-After 3.5 years of living in the Little Red Dot as an expat, I have a few locals’ secrets to share.
-This guide, whispered Strait from the Merlion’s mouth (wink, wink, nudge, nudge), is full of insider tips for Singapore travel, so your stay is more enjoyable, affordable and authentic.
-Also, see these super things to do in Singapore.
+After three years of living in Singapore (aka Little Red Dot) as an expat, I have a few locals’ secrets to share.
+This guide whispered Strait from the Merlion’s mouth, is full of insider tips for Singapore travel.
+This Singapore travel advice will help you have a more enjoyable, affordable and authentic experience.

 - Singapore allocates two official holidays for holy days belonging to each of its major religions: Hinduism, Buddhism, Islam and Christianity.
-This may affect the opening times of some attractions.
+This may affect the opening times of some attractions, so check the country’s official public holidays here.

 - Depending on the timing of your trip, seek out one of Singapore’s many festivals.
 With about 76% of the Red Dot’s population being of Chinese descent, Chinese New Year is by far the biggest celebration of the year.
 My personal favourite is Thaipusam that occurs in January/February each year – check dates here.